 Working Group Response:

 As noted in the response to charter question a1, the working group considered that it is likely possible from a technical perspective to facilitate the transfer of the RNH’s contact information from the Registrar of Record to the Gaining Registrar for the purposes of confirming the RNH’s intent to transfer.
-However, the working group did not pursue specific methods for doing so because it did not believe this transfer is feasible from a legal perspective.
+However, the working group did not pursue specific methods for doing so because it did not believe this data transfer is feasible from a legal perspective.

 Charter Question a4